andrewoh531/inspirationifier/README.md

 2. `go run main` - Run the application (runs on port 8080)

+## Running tests
+To run the test, execute the following command to run all tests including the ones in the sub folders: `go test ./...`

 ## Endpoints
 This service has the following endpoints:
 1. /api/v1/createInspiration (POST)